Physical Therapy For Patellofemoral Pain

 Your physical therapist will evaluate your health history and knee function to rule out any other possible conditions, such as arthritis.

-Once the evaluation is finished, your physical therapist will put together a treatment plan that focuses on your specific strengths and needs.
+After your evaluation, your physical therapist will put together a treatment plan that focuses on your specific strengths and needs.

 1. Balance And Coordination Training